-Officers requesting to use one (1) day increments of vacation leave must notify the Police Chief or is/her designee as soon as possible but at least thirty-six (36) hours prior to the actual requested leave time.
+Officers requesting to use one (1) day increments of vacation leave must notify the Police Chief, or his designee, as soon as possible but at least thirty-six (36) hours prior to the actual requested leave time.

 Seniority cannot be used to alter the already approved vacation requests.